deepthought-initiative/pacmanweb/docs/api_run.md

 #### Uploading files
 The API- http://127.0.0.1:5000/api/upload can be used to upload files to the PACMan repo.
-Unline other requests, this will be a `POST` request with the files as form data in the body of the URL.
+Unlike other requests, this will be a `POST` request with the files as form data in the body of the URL.
 There are a few contraints though-
 - The file has to be a zip file, or it will be rejected by the API.
 - Panelist and model files can be placed in the root of the zip folder or inside separate folders- but the folder names must contain words "panelist" and "model" respectively.
 - Proposal files **need** to be in a separate folder, each proposal file being inside it's cycle folder.
 For example, for proposal 1 of Cycle 221026, the file path will be `zip_file_root/221026/00001.txtx`